Bexin3/STMSpeeduino/README.md

 DMA Functions; (Adcs have to be initiated, using the ones starting or restarting transfer will lead to the ADC being stopped after)

-captureADC1/2/3values - Store a defined ammount of values into a buffer
+captureADCvalues - Store a defined ammount of values into a buffer

 captureSimultaneousValues - Store a defined ammount of values into two buffers one for each ADC

 captureInterleavedValues - Store a defined ammount of values into a buffer using two ADCs

-recaptureADC1/2/3values - Store values again using last settings

-recaptureInterleaved/SimultaneousValues - Store values again using last settings
+recaptureADCvalues - Store values again using last settings

-TransferADC1/2/3/Interleaved/SimultaneousComplete - Checks if DMA transfer is complete
+TransferADCComplete - Checks if DMA transfer is complete

 Due to caching if you read buffer value while the program is running you may have to invalidate it